Migration Guide: Enable Reverse Proxy Feature

 netbird_proxy_certs:

-Then create a proxy.env file with the proxy configuration:
+Then create a proxy.env file with the proxy configuration.

 NB_PROXY_DOMAIN=proxy.example.com